RaadAldakhil/Journal/journal.md

 * Get wired.

 ### The Book of Secret Knowledge([Github Repo](https://github.com/trimstray/the-book-of-secret-knowledge/blob/master/README.md))
+### Eat that Frog by Brian Tracy
+Top lessons from the book-

+* Do the most difficult task first.
+* Plan every day in advance.
+10 minutes spent on planning can save 1 hour of your time.
+* Prioritize everything.
+Make a list.
+Label your problems/tasks as ABCDE or 1,2,3,4,5 as per the priority.
+* Be result oriented.

 ### General Tips:
 * Focus on being a Specialist that offers a specialised set of services to a very particular type of client.